dmloureiroo/java-interview-questions/README.md

   [stackoverflow][39]

-* Why is not possible to use primitives as generic types ?
+* Why is not possible to use primitives as generic types?

   > Generics in Java are an entirely compile-time construct, the compiler turns all generic
   > uses into casts to the right type.
 So, anything that is used as generics has to be converted